boredom101/local-addon-todo/README.md

 ## Usage

-The keywords for todo actions are as follows:
+Here are the available keywords to activate commands:
 - rename: renames the site using the contents of the single quotes (ex. `rename site to 'New Name'`)
 - inspect: opens the site in the browser
 - change: change a component's (at the moment only PHP) version (ex. `change version of php to 7.4.1`)

 Append a question mark at the end of the line to confirm before doing the action.
-Example: `change php version to 7.3.5 ?`
+Example: `change php version to 7.3.5?`

 ## Screenshots